outdreamer/build-a-cure-1/docs/intent_matching.md

 ## Intent matching

+  - rule gaps are created by trust (lack of enforcement in rules)

+  - layers of rule gaps can form a possible exploit trajectory to achieve a malicious intent that seems legitimate at various points of validation

   - if a function has multiple intents, that set should be propagated to the next line

   - you can index intent using various layers of functions, which are assumed to have indexable intents